davekaj/uniswap-v4-lending-hook/README.md

   - .... probably more
 - [ ] Once Uniswap is working as intended, integrate with aave 100%
   - .... depositing, withdrawing, paying rewards, tests, many tasks here
+- Misc
+  - [ ] solhint bun script breaks, exits early
+  - [ ] github actions
+  - [x] cleanup solhint warnings
+    - [ ] turn back on state-visibility, global imports, empty-blocks,
+  - [ ] probably - Switch entire repo to node modules and not foundry submodules.
+The remappings always give me errors, and block out real errors in vsCode.
+Also, if submodules are being annoying, [see this](https://twitter.com/PaulRBerg/status/1736695487057531328)
 - Future
   - How to add in more assets, not just, USDC, USDT, and WETH ()